This is a note I sent to friends as part of my COVID Tea Party , but it's broadly instructive and underlines my basic philosophy of Tea Practice .

 With regards to changing how you brew it, here are some very broad generalizations:

-- if it's harsh or bitter the water was too hot or the tea brewed for too long.
+if it's harsh or bitter or too hot to drink the water was too hot or the tea brewed for too long.

-- if it's pale like a ghost or if you can only smell it, the opposite may be true.
+if it's pale like a ghost or if you can only smell it, the opposite may be true, or you didn't use enough leaves.

-- if it tastes like seaweed or kelp or little more than boiled spinach, there's probably too many leaves for the amount of water you have.
+if it tastes like seaweed or kelp or little more than boiled spinach, there's probably too many leaves for the amount of water you have, or the water is too hot.

 "Short"??
 Very quick?
 I've been doing this for fun for a few years now and I still feel like an amateur!